Resilient-01/Optimization/README.md

 # Optimization

-.mos files consists of code for the otimization model .dat files are the dataset used for the optimization model
+.mos files consist of code for the optimization model

+.dat files are the dataset used for the optimization model